ModUDuke/Causal-Inference-Introduction/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:db20453890
-## Soggy Cereal 1.c - Getting Familiar with the data.
+## Comparing Breakfast Cereals: Getting Familiar with the Data
 Before hiring you to explore which cereal takes longer to get soggy, Puritan Wheat  wants to make sure you know how to look at the variables that it provides in its dataset, `Soggy`.
 Its variables are defined as follows:

 - `id` = The ID that Puritan Wheat assigned to each flake in its sample